 Rev. Karen H. Whitaker is the senior pastor at Epworth, appointed to our church in 2015.
 She is a Duke Divinity School graduate and has served churches in Fayetteville, Cary, and most recently at Soapstone UMC in Raleigh.
 Pastor Whitaker is married to Alan and they are blessed with three children: Megan, Kristen, and Justin.
 Throughout the years, God has called her in numerous ways.
 In every place, there have been powerful grace-filled, God moments, as well as challenges and joys of journeying with Jesus.
 She is here at Epworth, seeking to be faithful to that call.
 She prays that God uses her for God’s work in this corner of the kingdom, in this place.

 Amanda came to Epworth in November 2016 as Coordinator of Children’s Ministries.
 She is a graduate of Princeton Theological Seminary, an ordained United Methodist Deacon, and a Licensed Clinical Social Worker with a small counseling practice serving low-income individuals and families.
-Amanda grew up in Maryland and Virginia but is blessed to have married a native Tar Heel, J.D.
-They are parents to Bethany and Samuel.
+Amanda grew up in Maryland and Virginia but is blessed to have married a lifelong Tar Heel, J.D.
+They have two children.
 Amanda is passionate about building cross-cultural relationships, seeking both personal and social transformation by God’s grace, and helping kids grow in God’s love through the stories of the Bible and through their daily lives.

 Meg Hemingway Bass